We're back for 2023 🌍

 London and Boston

-The competition will conclude with simultaneous in-person finals hosted at UCL and Harvard University, and finalists' flights and hotels will be subsidised.
+The competition will conclude with simultaneous in-person finals hosted at UCL and Harvard University, bringing together the top three participants from each university at the end of the qualifying round.

 The finals are an opportunity to present their work to our panel of expert judges, who will then decide the winners of the competition.